Bettina Ruigies: Media freedom is related to security

 Journalism in Turkey

-, Golli Marboe speaks with journalist and author Duygu Özkan and publisher Birol Kilic about the situation of journalism and the media in Turkey.
+Golli Marboe speaks with journalist and author Duygu Özkan and publisher, Birol Kilic about the situation of journalism and the media in Turkey.

 Of particular importance: elections will be held in Turkey this early summer.